benjaminmishra/form3-client-go/README.md

 import github.com/benjaminmishra/form3-client-go/f3client // with go modules disabled
 ```

-Construct a new f3clinet and then use the various services on the client to access diffrent parts of the api.
+Construct a new f3clinet and then use the various services on the client to access different parts of the api.
 For example :
 ``` go
 // create new f3client, with default options c, err := f3client.NewClient()